 I argued and pleaded only a little.
 Terry realized as well the impracticality of our venture.
 While it was successful it was not sustainable.
 That was the final guage by which we had to judge the furture of Guerrilla Dining.

 When I look back on that period I’m amazed by how much each one of us gave to the first and last Guerrilla Cafe event.
 Trips to San Francisco, buying furniture, cooking, cooking and more cooking.
 Were we insane?
 Its not surprising that the day after I was the only bleary eyed Geurrilla sitting around the table trying to think of ways to make it happen again.
-I understand now it was a compulsion – an insatiable need to create community through food.
+I understand now it was a compulsion – an insatiable need to kindle the fires of tribe through food.

 I love looking at each of the guests faces in my photos from that night.
 I see the delight they felt sitting with strangers who had easily become their friends, bound together by some of the most lovingly prepared food they’d had in a long time.
 It may not have been the best meal they’d ever eaten, but I know they will remember it more than better food, better wine or even better company.
 It was an epic tribal meal.

 Amber started a small cookie company and was hired to write restaurant reviews during the few years she lived on Younglove Ave with us.
 Her career as a food writer continues to bloom today.
-She and Dave went on to purchase land with a fruitful orchard and room to fulfill all their Slow Food visions.
+She and Dave went on to run a small coffee shop for a while, Amber made the pastries.
+After marrying they purchase land with a fruitful orchard and room to fulfill all their Slow Food visions.
 We’re starting in on our homestead as well, slowly beginning the process of developing a fruitful relationship with it.

 “Wouldn’t this make a great place for a Guerrilla meal” Terry asks me.